freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-post-code-using-markdown/index.md

 ---
-title: How To Post Code Using Markdown
+title: How to Post Code Using Markdown
 ---
 use backticks `